 The PWYP UK coalition has engaged with UK and European Union politicians, officials, companies, investors and other stakeholders to campaign for mandatory reporting rules for oil, gas and mining companies.
-In June and November 2013 the EU adopted the Transparency & Accounting Directives, which oblige all EU-listed and large EU-registered extractive companies to publish what they pay to governments in all countries where they operate.
+In June and November 2013 the EU adopted the Transparency and Accounting Directives, which oblige all EU-listed and large EU-registered extractive companies to publish what they pay to governments in all countries where they operate.

 PWYP UK also works with the PWYP International Secretariat and other country coalitions on broadening mandatory disclosure rules to other capital markets.